Ordinary Days: Summary

 Claire leaves her cousin's party and tries to sort out her feelings.
 She realizes she wants Jason happy, but has also been trying to keep space between them ("Gotta Get Out").
 Deb visits Warren, who takes her to the roof of the building.
 They discuss their ambitions in life and how they hope for something more.
 Warren acknowledges that nobody reads the flyers he makes, and throws them over the edge.
 Seeing this, Deb also throws her thesis off the edge.
 Jason had decided he could not stay with Claire, and had packed his belongings to leave.
 As the shower of flyers rains down, Jason finds one that says "Don't worry, everything will be OK".
 Claire also sees the shower, and calls Jason on his mobile phone ("Rooftop Duet / Falling").
 She reminisces about her previous relationship with a man named John.
-They had been together for over a year before he perished in the September 11 attacks.
+They had been married for about a year before he perished in the September 11 attacks.
 She hears John say it's OK for her to move on, and accepts Jason's proposal ("I'll Be Here").

 In the finale, Deb and Warren have become good friends.
 They visit the Metropolitan Museum of Art again, together.
 Warren shows Deb his favorite painting, who cynically points out that it's a painting of very ordinary apples when they are in a museum with much grander works of art.
 Warren says that things are not intrinsically beautiful, but beauty comes from reflection, and something ordinary can nonetheless be "simple, familiar and full of feeling" ("Beautiful").